Last Quarter on

 Moon after ascending node

-4 days after ascending node on 1 July 2083 at 19:10 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 16 July 2083 at 06:07 in ♌ Leo.
+4 days after ascending node on 1 July 2083 at 19:10 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 16 July 2083 at 06:07 in ♌ Leo.

 Moon before northern standstill

-7 days since the previous standstill on 28 June 2083 at 15:42 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.916°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠26.931° at the point of next northern standstill on 12 July 2083 at 11:43 in ♊ Gemini.
+7 days since the last southern standstill on 28 June 2083 at 15:42 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.916° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠26.931° at the point of next northern standstill on 12 July 2083 at 11:43 in ♊ Gemini.

 Syzygy in 8 days